Bonnie Rich

-Bonnie Marie Rich (born September 5, 1969) served in the Georgia House of Representatives from the 97th District until she was defeated by fellow Republican David Clark in a primary on June 6, 2022.
+Bonnie Marie Rich served in the Georgia House of Representatives from the 97th District until she was defeated by fellow Republican David Clark in a primary on June 6, 2022.
 After redistricting placed them in the same district together, David Clark won with 59.25% of the vote against Rich.
 Rich served as a Republican member of the Georgia House of Representatives from 2019 to 2022.